HaveF/ASFL/README.md

 1. A red vertical bar denote the node is marked, but when the node need marked? could you give me examples? thanks!

-> A1: [Ville M. Vainio] One use case (that I personally use) is the clone-marked command.
+> A1: One use case (that I personally use) is the clone-marked command.
 There are many others

 > A2: Thanks.
 > I tried this command(clone-marked).
 This just like I choose multiple nodes and clone them at once.
 > The marked function like ctrl+click to choose multiples nodes, and "unmark all" means release ctrl key.

-> A3: [Edward K. Ream] Some more commands related to marks:
+> A3: Some more commands related to marks:
 >
 > - unmark-all (c.unmarkAll)
 > - move-marked